-Whether it’s swimming or relaxing on the beach, most travelers love being in or near the ocean – check out our suggestions of practical gifts for snorkelers, divers & all-round water babies!
+Whether it’s swimming or relaxing on the beach, most travelers love being in or near the ocean – check out our suggestions of practical gifts for subs divers, snorkelers & all-round water babies!

 We here at DIY Travel HQ always travel with our own snorkel set.